• Skip to main content

 Variations

-• For a delicious twist, replace the coffee mascarpone buttercream frosting with creamy, milk caramel flavored dulce de leche.
+• Replace the coffee mascarpone buttercream frosting with creamy, milk caramel flavored dulce de leche.

-• Use the cookies to make ice cream sandwiches with mini scoops of your favorite ice cream flavor.
+• Use the cookies to make ice cream sandwiches with small scoops of your favorite ice cream flavor.
+They'd be so good with the peanut butter ice cream from my chocolate peanut butter ice cream bar recipe!

 Print Recipe Pin Recipe